 Voluntary Visit with Police

-If by the invitation of the police or on your own volition, you decide to go speak with the police either at the police station or some other location agreed upon, you are not in custody for Miranda purposes.
+If by the invitation of the police or on your own volition, you decide to go speak with the police either at the station or some other agreed upon location, you are not in custody for Miranda purposes.
 Further, the mere act of questioning at the police station does not amount to custodial interrogation.
 (Rodriguez v.
 State, 191 S.W.3d 428, 447).
 Generally, when a person voluntarily goes with the police to a certain location, even if he or she knows or should know that the police suspects him or her of being involved in a crime, that person is not in custody for Miranda purposes.
-If there was not threat by the police of taking the person forcibly and instead, the person is acting merely upon the invitation or request of the police, that person is acting voluntary and cannot be considered to be in custody.
+If there was no threat by the police of taking the person forcibly, and instead the person is acting merely upon the invitation or request of the police, that person is acting voluntary and cannot be considered to be in custody.
 (Miller v.
 State, 196 S.W.3d 256, 264).
 This is why detectives often ask you to come down to the station, instead of forcing you to go with them.
 They know they don’t have to read you your Miranda warnings, and you are therefore more likely to talk without asking for your lawyer or invoking your right to remain silent.

-According to the Supreme Court, the questioning of a prison inmate does not always constitute custodial interrogation for the purposes of Miranda.
+According to the Supreme Court, questioning a prison inmate does not always constitute custodial interrogation for the purposes of Miranda.
 The lawful imprisonment upon conviction of a crime does not create the coercive pressures that Miranda is designed to protect against.
 The prison essentially becomes the inmate’s home.
 Once the questioning is over, the inmate is released back into the general prison population and return to his or her normal routine.
 This scenario is different from a typical Miranda custody situation because unlike someone who is isolated with the accuser with restricted movement, the inmate is simply living amongst the other inmates and guards.

 According to the Supreme Court, an inmate serving a prison term does not experience the initial shock of someone getting arrested.
 Unlike the inmate serving his or her term, the person who is suddenly taken away from their normal environment and placed in police custody during an arrest may feel coerced to answer questions given the sharp and abrupt change.